TParr4196/cs444Project5/README.md

 `image.c`: defines functionalilty to open, close, and store a global file descriptor representing a disk `block.h`: header file for block.c
 `image.h`: header file for image.c
+`ctest.h`: header file for Beej's Test Code

 ## Data
-makes use of a file in order to help simulate management of a disk on a computer.
+makes use of reading and writing to a text file in order to help simulate management of a disk on a computer.
 It is partitioned into blocks of size 4096 bytes.

 ## Functions
 `main`
     `image_open`: opens a global file descriptor representing the disk `image_close`: closes the global file descriptor
+    `bread`: writes an unsigned char array to the designated block

 ## Notes